 #10 Take risks.
 Middle school is the time when you start to grow up and figure out who you are in the world.
 Take risks and be brave.
 It will pay off in the end!

-If you’re interested in teaching these keys to success to your middle schoolers (or future middle schoolers), I have a student-friendly Middle School Keys to Success worksheet in a freebie here:
+If you’re interested in teaching these keys to success to your middle schoolers (or future middle schoolers), get your own student-friendly free Middle School Keys to Success worksheet here:

 Do you have any more keys to success that you think are necessary for your middle schoolers?
 Please share!